copernicus-mogley/zkav.club/README.md

 We work with open-source and decentralized tech communities to document themselves without giving up privacy.

-Through workshops, event recording, and practical AV documentation, communities build and maintain their own archives.
+Through workshops, event recording, and practical AV documentation, communities create and maintain their own archives.

 People.
 Stories.
 Tools.